“Till now you were massively right with your geopolitical scenario and its impact on equities, bonds and currencies prices! Congrats Chris!”

 For years I have spoken at conferences to share my non-consensus forecast that I see an unprecedented convergence of crises forcing European nations to work together .. and eventually the rise of a European Federation.
 In 2018 I called it the coming European Super State.

-I have been scoffed at for saying this during the Euro debt & Greece crisis, while most experts talked about the breakdown of the EU and the end of the Integration Process.
-I’ve foreseen in my analysis a powerful crisis overlap in this decade overwhelming the current EU, but in turn increasing the political will to build a new structure.
+I was scoffed at for saying this during the Euro debt & Greece crisis, while most experts talked about the breakdown of the EU and the end of the Integration Process.
+Our proprietary analysis has been pointing for years to a powerful crisis overlap in this decade .. overwhelming the current EU, but in turn increasing the political will to build a new structure.
 This may also flank President Macron’s vision of a European Army.
-A lack of military deterrent is definitely one of the reasons Europe failed Ukrainians.
+A lack of military deterrent is definitely one of the reasons Europe failed Ukraine.
 A terrible crisis may does bring new life to the integration process.
-This was not a wish, but the outcome of pure analysis based on available evidence, data and history.
+We have no political agenda, thus .. all of this was the outcome of pure analysis based on available evidence, data and history.

-Those who follow our independent research for more than a decade know I don’t mind experts & investors scoffing at my analysis, they did the same when I told them the supply chain will collapse, Free Trade with dictatorships (big error) will erode our security and bring wars back to Europe.
+Those who follow our independent research for more than a decade know I don’t mind experts & investors scoffing at my analysis.
+They did so when I told them the supply chain will collapse, Free Trade with dictatorships (a big error) will erode our security and bring wars back to Europe.

-It is my hope that we can start making better strategic assessments.
-We cannot single out our leaders, experts & investors for the blame, if we consume the exports of repressive regimes that threaten their neighbours.
+It is my hope that we can start making better decisions based on realistic strategic assessments.
+We cannot single out our leaders, experts & investors for the blame, if we, the voters, consume the exports of repressive regimes that threaten their neighbours.
 In that sense the free world failed Hong Kong and Ukraine long ago.
 Ultimately it failed itself.
 It is sobering: Simply to keep up excessive pretentious consumption and to make large corporations richer & bigger .. the West sold its soul, values, fiscal-monetary discipline and its future.
 Not only have these gigantic oligopolies decimated free competition (the very essence of capitalism), they now de facto steer the political process in Washington, Strassburg and Brussels.

 At Geopolitical Research we help decision makers gain insight into what is underestimated by consensus.
 We have a balanced approach to analysis that takes into account Western and Oriental cultures and worldviews.
-Shedding light on these overlooked areas helps decision makers better understand other stakeholders and even so-called enemies.
+Shedding light on consensus-overlooked areas helps decision makers better understand other stakeholders and even so-called enemies.
 We try to help reduce the risks of costly miscalculations.
 This also helps people discern the times we are living in.

 Editorial: EU to build own military & financial system ex USA